Hongzred/HashTag_HotLine/README.md

 ## A Tour of Core Features
 <a name="core"/>

 The project is hosted [here](https://master.d2nb81n0vt6kb5.amplifyapp.com).
-We present a brief overview of our core features in this readme; for additional information, refer to the [here](https://hongzred.github.io/HashTag_HotLine/docs/index.html) for developer documentation.
+We present a brief overview of our core features in this readme; for additional information, click [here](https://hongzred.github.io/HashTag_HotLine/docs/index.html) for developer documentation.

 ### Filter

-Upon login, the user, who is principally a call center worker/ respondent, will be greeted with a dashboard containing a Map, a Feed and a Filter.
+Upon login, the dashboard user, who is principally a call center worker/ respondent, will be greeted with a dashboard containing a Map, a Feed and a Filter.
+These components allow the dashboard user to narrow their focus to addressing tweets that contain a particular hashtag, or tweets localized to a particular geographic area.
+For example, you might want to filter tweets concerning flooding in one area, but electrical fires in another area.

 Filtering is accomplished by the tag cloud component at the top of the dashboard.
 The blue tags on the bottom of the component are persistent tags that represent the "Hotline" hashtag a twitter user might respond to in the case of an emergency.
 The blue tags are persistent from login session to login session.
 Meanwhile, the gray hashtags on the top row allow the dashboard user to filter through relevant tweets.
 Suppose National Disaster Management Authority (NDMA India) wants to examine tweets addressed to their hotline, but contain the keyword "flood".
 They simply add a tag to filter in the top row.